 Before the first children hearing, CAFCASS will do a number of things.
-They’ll check with the police and local authority to ascertain if there are any known safety or welfare risks to your child, and usually both parties will be interviewed by telephone to check for any concerns about the child’s welfare in respect of the other party.
+They’ll check with the police and local authorities to ascertain if there are any known safety or welfare risks to your child, and usually, both parties will be interviewed by telephone to check for any concerns about the child’s welfare in respect of the other party.

 Following their checks and interviews with you, CAFCASS will provide a report (known as a Safeguarding or Schedule Two Letter) to the court based on their findings to inform subsequent children hearings.

-Being interviewed by CAFCASS can be a nerve-wrecking prospect, so it’s important to get some advice on how you can prepare properly for it.
+Being interviewed by CAFCASS can be a nerve-wracking prospect, so it’s important to get some advice on how you can prepare properly for it.

-If you’re representing yourself in court, it’s especially important for you to prepare thoroughly for the first of the children hearings.
-Part of this preparation should be writing and submitting a comprehensive Position Statement which explains the background to your situation in a clear and concise way, and what you’re seeking from the court.
+If you’re representing yourself in court, it’s important to prepare thoroughly for the first of the children hearings.
+Part of this preparation should be writing and submitting a comprehensive position statement which explains the background to your situation in a clear and concise way, and what you’re seeking from the court.

 The first court hearing is called a First Hearing Dispute Resolution Appointment (FHDRA).
-During this hearing the court will consider the safeguarding information and both parties’ Position Statements.
-They’ll also assess any drugs, alcohol or mental health reports, or domestic abuse claims, that have been submitted.
+During this hearing, the court will consider the safeguarding information and both parties’ position statements.
+They’ll also assess any drugs, alcohol, or mental health reports, and any domestic abuse claims that have been submitted.

 You’ll be encouraged to come to an agreement and resolve the matter without the need for further children hearings.
 If this happens, the court will make a final order confirming the agreement and that will be the end of the case.
 If there are further concerns about your child’s welfare, or you can’t reach an agreement, a second hearing will be organised.

 Again, any drugs, mental health or alcohol reports will be considered at the hearing, as well as the written statements from both parties and the Section 7 Report from CAFCASS if applicable.
-Most cases are solved at either the first or second of the children hearings, but if no agreement has been reached or there are still concerns about your child’s welfare, a Final Hearing will be ordered where both parties can give evidence.
+Most cases are resolved at either the first or second of the children hearings, but if no agreement has been reached, or there are still concerns about your child’s welfare, a final hearing will be ordered where both parties can give evidence.

-In preparation for a Final Hearing, you’ll be asked to write a witness statement and produce a bundle of all the papers and statements for your case set out in an organised way.
-This essentially includes all of the documents exchanged in events thus far and court orders, and a simple chronology.
+In preparation for a final hearing, you’ll be asked to write a witness statement and produce a bundle of all the papers and statements for your case set out in an organised way.
+This includes all of the documents exchanged thus far along with any court orders and a simple chronology.

-During the hearing, both parties will give evidence and get the opportunity to cross examine each other by asking questions.
-The judge will listen to the cross examination and then make a decision, followed by a final order.
-Preparing for the final hearing and cross examination can be a daunting prospect for someone with a solicitor, let alone someone representing themselves in court, so it’s vital you get some support with it from someone who knows the ins and outs of the family courts.
+During the hearing, both parties will give evidence and get the opportunity to cross-examine each other by asking questions.
+The judge will listen to the cross-examination and then make a decision, followed by a final order.
+Preparing for the final hearing and cross-examination can be a daunting prospect for someone with a solicitor, let alone someone representing themselves in court, so it’s vital you get some support with it from someone who knows the ins and outs of the Family Court.

-You should also get some advice on what to do if you’re unhappy with the judge’s decision or if your ex spouse is not abiding by a court order.
+You should also get some advice on what to do if you’re unhappy with the judge’s decision or if your ex-partner is not abiding by a court order.

 If you can’t afford a solicitor and you’re representing yourself in court, all of this may seem a little overwhelming.
 There is an alternative though to relying on Google and ‘winging it’ in the courtroom.

-My Represent Yourself in Children Hearings online course will walk you through the full court process, and teach you everything you need to know to increase the chances of the outcome going in your favour.
-We’ll cover everything I’ve discussed in this blog post, including making an initial application to the court, writing an effective Position Statement, preparing for a CAFCASS interview, and what will happen during each of the children hearings.
+My Represent Yourself in Children Hearings online course will walk you through the full court process, teach you everything you need to know, and increase the chances of the outcome going in your favour.
+We’ll cover everything I’ve discussed in this blog post, including making an initial application to the court, writing an effective position statement, preparing for a CAFCASS interview, and what will happen during each of the children hearings.
 You’ll learn what you need to do to prepare thoroughly, and how to behave and what to say in court.